-The District's net pension asset as of August 31, 2020 and 2019, was measured as of December 31, 2019 and 2018, respectively, and the total pension liability used to calculate the net pension asset was determined by actuarial valuations as of these dates.
+The District's net pension asset as of August 31, 2021 and 2020, was measured as of December 31, 2020 and 2019, respectively, and the total pension liability used to calculate the net pension asset was determined by actuarial valuations as of these dates.

-The total pension liability in the August 31, 2020 and 2019 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:
+The total pension liability in the December 31, 2020 and 2019 actuarial valuations was determined using the following actuarial assumptions, applied to all periods included in the measurements:

+2020 2019

-Inflation 2.75%
+Inflation 2.50% 2.75%

-Salary increases 4.9% average over career, including inflation
+Salary increases (average over career, including

+inflation) 4.60% 4.90%

-Ad hoc cost of living adjustments Not included
+Ad hoc cost of living adjustments Not included Not included

-Investment rate of return 8.0%, net of pension plan administrative expenses
+Investment rate of return (net of investment

+expenses, including inflation) 7.50% 8.00%

-Mortality rates for depositing members were based on the RP-2014 Active Employee Mortality Table with a 110% for females and 130% for males, both projected with 110% of the MP-2014 Ultimate scale after that.
+Mortality rates for depositing members were based on the RP-2014 Active Employee Mortality Table with a 110 percent for females and 130 percent for males, both projected with 110 percent of the MP-2014 Ultimate scale after that.

-The actuarial assumptions used in the December 31, 2019 and 2018 valuations were based on the results of an actuarial experience study for the period January 1, 2013 through December 31, 2016.
+The actuarial assumptions used in the December 31, 2020 and 2019 valuations were based on the results of an actuarial experience study for the period January 1, 2013 through December 31, 2016.